seleniumbase/SeleniumBase/docker_readme.txt

 6. Create your Docker image from your Dockerfile: (Get ready to wait awhile)
   $ docker build -t seleniumbase .

-7. Run your Docker image: (The "-i" keeps you inside the Docker shell)
+7. Run a test inside your Docker: (Once the test completes after a few seconds, you'll automatically exit the Docker shell)
+  $ docker run seleniumbase ./docker_test.sh

+8. You can also enter Docker and stay inside the shell:
-  $ docker run -i seleniumbase
+  $ docker run -i -t seleniumbase

-8. Run the example test from inside your Docker shell: (Takes a few seconds)
+9. Now you can run the example test from inside the Docker shell:
   $ ./docker_test.sh

-9. When you're satisfied, you may exit the Docker shell:
+10. When you're satisfied, you may exit the Docker shell:
   $ exit

-10. (Optional) Since Docker images and containers take up a lot of space, you may want to clean up your machine from time to time when they’re not being used: http://stackoverflow.com/questions/17236796/how-to-remove-old-docker-containers Here are a few of those cleanup commands:
+11. (Optional) Since Docker images and containers take up a lot of space, you may want to clean up your machine from time to time when they’re not being used: http://stackoverflow.com/questions/17236796/how-to-remove-old-docker-containers Here are a few of those cleanup commands:
 $ docker images | grep "<none>" | awk '{print $3}' | xargs docker rmi
 $ docker rm 'docker ps --no-trunc -aq'

-11. (Optional) More reading on Docker can be found here: https://docs.docker.com/mac/started/ https://docs.docker.com/installation/mac/ https://docs.docker.com
+12. (Optional) More reading on Docker can be found here: https://docs.docker.com/mac/started/ https://docs.docker.com/installation/mac/ https://docs.docker.com